Kuluulu/vienna/discussion.md

 How I would present the information, would depend on my audience.
 If I'd present in front of a non-African working unit, I would show the figures in a few slides, point out the observations above, give details and historical context.

 If I were to present in front of an African audience, I would first consult with locals, if possible, on what is relevant to them, where the needs for information are, and how much context is needed.

+Generally, I would ensure to work with local partners to avoid "parachute science".

 ### Long-Term Usability